INODE-AI

 Because the buyer will be using these models in their infrastructure, we need to make sure that the models that sellers are provided are vetted and go through an appropriate approval process.
 This process requires some small updates to your code, and a little back and forth on documentation…sellers might need an in-depth understanding of our build process and how to test and troubleshoot their models.

 Buyers and Sellers are not the only ones that we support at InodeAI!
-Should you wish a custom solution for your needs, you need only submit a bounty request!
+Should you wish a custom solution for your needs, you need only submit a ai project marketplace request!

 InodeAI offers a powerful means for companies and individuals to request AI Solutions to particular problems.
 By leveraging our platform, you will be reaching out to our sellers who will compete to fulfill your needs.
 As you will be reaching out to potentially hundreds of sellers, you might need to ensure that your request is well documented.
 You must know how to clearly define the problem you wish to solve, know your budget to solve this problem, and provide as many details as is necessary to solve your particular problem.